 After 9 months of trying to avoid fluoride, I found that the best way to avoid ingesting fluoride is by sticking to the following 6 principles:

-- Taking Control of the Water You Drink: Considering that fluoride is added to water supplies, by controlling what you drink, you can eliminate 90% of your fluoride intake.
-Therefore, drinking bottled water is the only way to do this.
+Considering that fluoride is added to water supplies, by controlling what you drink, you can eliminate 90% of your fluoride intake.
+Therefore, drinking bottled water or making sure your office water dispenser is fluoride free are the only ways to do this.
 I’m based in Australia and buy bottled water made by Pureau.
 There are many affordable bottled water brands that also do not add fluoride to their water.
 Usually, if they add fluoride to their water, it should be stated.
 Those that don’t add fluoride usually highlight this fact as a selling point on the bottle.